Josh Jung Player Props: Rangers vs. Astros

 Josh Jung At The Plate

-- In 17.9% of his games this season, he has hit a long ball, and 4.8% of his trips to the dish.

-- Jung has an RBI in 27 of 78 games this season, with multiple RBI in 13 of them.
-He has also driven home three or more of his team's runs in six contests.
+- In 35.4% of his games this season, Jung has driven in at least one run.
+In 13 of those games (16.5%) he recorded more than one RBI, while accounting for three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.